Dowell-Lab/FStitch/README.md

 ## FStitch bidir

-The FStitch `bidir` extension module uses the output from `segment` to annotate regions of bidirectional transcripts.
+The FStitch `bidir` extension module (beta version) uses the output from `segment` to annotate regions of bidirectional transcripts.
 The positive and negative strand data generated from `segment` needs to be concatenated and sorted using BEDTools prior to running the `bidir` module which can be achieved as follows:

 ```
 $ cat segFile.pos.bed segFile.neg.bed | sortBed > segFile.cat.bed